ucsd-cse11-w22/ucsd-cse11-w22.github.io/syllabus.md

 You will also receive earlier feedback and an extra grading attempt if you submit before the original deadline.

-The **Hard deadline* for all resubmissions is Friday of Week 10 at 10pm.
+The **Hard deadline** for all late/resubmissions is Friday of Week 10 at 10pm.
 We will not accept any submissions after that time, for any reason.